Hallow Road (2025) review – A road trip into trauma and boredom

 The story follows a couple who, after their daughter storms out during an argument, receive a call from her informing them that she has been involved in an accident.
 She has hit a girl and needs their help, kicking off a frantic journey to reach her before something far more sinister can.

 Whereas the fantastic Dead End managed to take place almost entirely inside of a car and stay interesting thanks to its Twin Peaks’ style uncanniness and fantastic characters.
-Hallow Road spends most of its time desperately fighting to stay interesting.
-Don’t get me wrong, Rosamund Pike and Matthew Rhys are brilliant in the lead roles.
-The story just isn’t all that original or all that compelling.
+Hallow Road spends most of its time desperately fighting to hold the viewer’s attention.
+This is a very vague story with barely anything to grab onto.

 It is your usual tale of parental guilt manifesting as spooky goings on.
 Only it takes place via the phone rather than with visual metaphors.
 The entire events revolve around the parents desperately trying to help their daughter while suffering from spotty connections and strange goings on.